Sample Leave of Absence Letters | How to Write (Examples)

 Short or long-term disability

-For a long-term disability, your employer must permit you leave from work, which counts from the day your disability started.
-You will receive 66 percent of your salary up to $15,000 monthly.
+For a long-term disability, your employer must permit you to leave work, which counts from the day your disability started.
+You will receive 66 percent of your salary, up to $15,000 monthly.

 Maternity or paternity leave